Hero background

 Weekend

-Lose yourself among the narrow lanes, carved doors and spice markets of one of Africa’s most fascinating cities.
+Get lost in narrow lanes, carved doorways and spice markets in one of Africa's most striking towns.

 The next story is yours